leafsphp/docs/src/docs/routing/middleware/index.md

 ## Passing data from middleware

 It is necessary in some cases to pass data from middleware to the route handler.
-All Leaf middleware functions accept a single argument, which is a function referencing the next middleware or route handler.
-Passing data to this function will make it available in the route handler.
+You can do this using the `response()->next()` method.

 ```php{8}
 app()->registerMiddleware('logRequest', function ($next) {